Creating A New Position

 - What are my options for advertising for replacement?

-- UNL positions will be advertised in one of three ways:
+- University positions will be advertised in one of three ways:

 - Department Only*—open to those within the department who are current regular part-time or full-time employees hired through a competitive search process (not temporary employees).